 With schools closing around the world, kids are at home looking for engaging activities while parents are busy working.
 They also may have questions about the coronavirus and need to learn how to stay safe during this time.
 This kit provides fun activity cards with easy-to-do games and exercises where kids can learn how to wash their hands, not spread germs, cope with stress, and more.

 Check out the activity cards below and help your kids learn by playing!
-Click on each card and find them in English, Spanish, French, Arabic, and other languages.
-Also, find the activity cards compendium “Kit de Actividades Infantiles: COVID-19” (en Español)
+Find them in English, Spanish, French, Arabic, and other languages.

-If you have an activity idea, share it with us at the bottom of the page.
+If you have an activity idea, share with us at the bottom of the page.

 More activities are coming soon.